Linear Algebra for Machine Learning: From Vectors to Production Models

 Think of linear algebra as the language of spreadsheets.
 A vector is a single row of numbers (like a customer's age and income), and a matrix is the whole spreadsheet.
 Operations like multiplication let you combine data or transform it, similar to applying a formula to every cell at once.
 This is how machines learn patterns from data efficiently.

-This article covers the essential linear algebra concepts every ML practitioner needs, from basic vector operations to advanced decompositions like SVD.
-We'll focus on practical intuition, common pitfalls, and production debugging—not just theory.
+This article walks through the essential linear algebra concepts every ML practitioner needs, from basic vector operations to practical uses of SVD.
+We'll focus on building intuition, highlighting common pitfalls (like silent broadcasting errors), and showing how these operations show up in production profiling and memory debugging—not just textbook proofs.

-By the end, you'll be able to reason about model behavior, optimize code, and diagnose issues that stem from linear algebra misunderstandings.
+By the end, you'll be able to trace model behavior back to its algebra, optimize code by understanding operation costs, and catch issues that stem from dimension mismatches or numerical instability.
 Let's start with the building blocks.

 Vectors: The Atoms of Data